nikgraf/webvr-experiments/README.md

 <img width="1176" alt="screen shot tree" src="https://cloud.githubusercontent.com/assets/223045/21510600/a1920982-cc95-11e6-8896-b5c963479a86.png">

 The goal of this stage was to create a `Tree` component.
 I created two geometries (tree-crown, tree-trunk) and placed them in my `World` component.
-After some positioning I could extract both into a `Tree` component.
+After some positioning I was able to extract both into a `Tree` component.
 This allowed me to create a second one and place it next to the first one.

 <img width="400" alt="screen shot 2016-12-28 at 01 33 52" src="https://cloud.githubusercontent.com/assets/223045/21511213/eba9c214-cc9d-11e6-99ae-17b5dda0dd85.png">
 <img width="400" alt="screen shot 2016-12-28 at 01 35 03" src="https://cloud.githubusercontent.com/assets/223045/21511215/ee653722-cc9d-11e6-8352-bd93b19a83d6.png">